Georgii Logvynskyi: Biography

-On January 3, 2017, Georgii Logvynskyi was elected a Vice President of the Parliamentary Assembly of the Council of Europe.
+On January 3, 2017, Georgii Logvynskyi was elected a vice president of the Parliamentary Assembly of the Council of Europe.

-In January 2017 Mr Logvynskyi was also elected a Chairman of the PACE Sub-committee on Crime Problems and Counter-Terrorism [4], which plays a crucial role for 47 Council of Europe member states in preventing, terminating and minimizing the consequences of terrorist activities.
-Mr Logvynskyi's re-election on January 23, 2018 to this post became the highest assessment of his activity.
+In January 2017, Logvynskyi was also elected a chairman of the PACE Sub-committee on Crime Problems and Counter-Terrorism.
+Logvynskyi's was re-elected on January 23, 2018.

-On January 22, 2018, he was elected a representative of the Committee on Legal Affairs and Human Rights of the Parliamentary Assembly to GRECO (Group of States Against Corruption).
+On January 22, 2018, Logvynskyi was elected a representative of the Committee on Legal Affairs and Human Rights of the Parliamentary Assembly to GRECO (Group of States Against Corruption).

-In January 2019, Mr Logvynskyi was elected Vice-President of the PACE Committee on Legal Affairs and Human Rights.
+In January 2019, Logvynskyi was elected vice-president of the PACE Committee on Legal Affairs and Human Rights.

-Since 2015, he has been Vice-President of the European People's Party in the Council of Europe - the largest political group in the PACE.
-In January 2018, Logvynskyi was elected Vice-President of the European People's Party in the Council of Europe for the third time and held this position until the end of his term [5].
+Since 2015, Logvynskyi has been vice-president of the European People's Party in the Council of Europe – the largest political group in the PACE.
+In January 2018, Logvynskyi was elected vice-president of the European People's Party in the Council of Europe for the third time and held this position until the end of his term.
 In December 2017, he was appointed a PACE rapporteur for the report entitled "Principles and guarantees of advocacy".
 This report was intended to raise the most urgent issues of advocacy in the member states of the Council of Europe, and to provide specific recommendations for strengthening the guarantees for lawyers and the protection of their rights.

-In 2014 Mr Logvynskyi became a Member of Ukrainian Parliament (People's Deputy of Ukraine).
-He was No 37 in the electoral list of the political party «People's Front» under a quota of the Mejlis of the Crimean Tatar People.
-In the Verkhovna Rada of Ukraine, he held the positions of the Deputy Chairman of the Committee on Human Rights, National Minorities and International Relations, and Chairman of the Sub-committee on International Legal Affairs and Internally Displaced Persons.
+In 2014, Logvynskyi became a Member of Ukrainian Parliament (People's Deputy of Ukraine).
+He was number 37 in the electoral list of the political party People's Front under a quota of the Mejlis of the Crimean Tatar People.
+In the Verkhovna Rada of Ukraine, he held the positions of the deputy chairman of the Committee on Human Rights, National Minorities and International Relations, and chairman of the Sub-committee on International Legal Affairs and Internally Displaced Persons.

-Georgii Logvynskyi is a well-known lawyer and human rights defender.
+Georgii Logvynskyi works as a human rights defender.
 As an attorney and a member of Kyiv regional bar association, he represented clients in civil and criminal high-profile cases.
 He defended, in particular, persons who were requested to be extradited to Russia as a result of politically motivated criminal prosecutions against them.

-Since 2005 he has worked as a consultant [10] to the People's Deputy of Ukraine Mustafa Dzhemilyov and as an adviser to the Congress of National Communities of Ukraine and the Crimean Tatar People's Majlis on international legal issues.
+Since 2005, Logvynskyi has worked as a consultant to the People's Deputy of Ukraine Mustafa Dzhemilyov and as an adviser to the Congress of National Communities of Ukraine and the Crimean Tatar People's Majlis on international legal issues.
 He also collaborated with the Ukrainian Helsinki Human Rights Union, the Kharkiv Human Rights Group, the Institute for Religious Freedom and other NGOs.